Tom Cruise, Katie Holmes wrap up speedy divorce

 "He has been Tom Cruise for 30 years," she told the magazine.
 "I know who I am and where I am and where I want to go, so I want to focus on that."

 Holmes' marriage to Cruise was her first.
 Cruise had been married twice previously to actresses Mimi Rogers and Nicole Kidman, with whom he adopted two children.
 Both those marriages ended in divorce.
-(Reporting By Bob Tourtellotte in Los Angeles; Editing by David Gregorio)
+(Reporting By Bob Tourtellotte in Los Angeles; editing by David Gregorio and Mohammad Zargham)